 On behalf of the Minister of Health, the Parliamentary Secretary also noted that community-level sports sponsorships would be exempted in the regulations, and the Minister of Health has confirmed this intention in the media and in other public forums.

-On February 12, 2018, Bill S-228 passed second reading at second hour of debate and has been sent to the Health Committee for review.
+On February 12, 2018, Bill S-228 passed second reading at second hour of debate and is currently in review with Health Committee.